Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Privacy

-Prohibits any person, state agency, law enforcement agency, or political subdivision from using a drone to gather evidence on private property where owners have reasonable expectation of privacy without a warrant.
-Also prohibits conducting drone surveillance of any person, property, farm, or agricultural operation without consent.
-Tiered penalties: first violation is petty misdemeanor (up to 6 months jail, $500 fine); use or dissemination of collected material is misdemeanor (up to 1 year, $1,000 fine); second or subsequent dissemination violation is fourth degree felony (up to 18 months prison, $5,000 fine).
-Mandatory forfeiture of all illegally captured images and data to aggrieved party.
+Prohibits any person, state agency, law enforcement agency, or political subdivision from using a drone to gather evidence on private property where owners have a reasonable expectation of privacy without a warrant.
+Also prohibits drone surveillance of any person, property, farm, or agricultural operation without consent.
+Mandatory forfeiture of all illegally captured images and data to the aggrieved party.

-Effective: Jul 1, 2013Petty misdemeanor (first violation): up to 6 months jail and/or $500 fine; Misdemeanor (dissemination): up to 1 year jail and/or $1,000 fine; Fourth degree felony (repeat dissemination): up to 18 months prison and/or $5,000 fine; plus mandatory forfeiture of all captured material
+Effective: Jul 1, 2013Petty misdemeanor (first violation): up to 6 months jail and $500 fine.
+Misdemeanor (use or dissemination of material): up to 1 year jail and $1,000 fine.
+Fourth degree felony (repeat dissemination): up to 18 months prison and $5,000 fine.

 View source

-Unlawful Use of Drones to Pursue or Harass Protected Wildlife
+Unlawful Use of Drones in Hunting and Wildlife Harassment

 hunting

-Effective: Jan 1, 2015Criminal sentencing as defined by statute; potential revocation of hunting licenses, certificates, or permits
+Effective: Jan 1, 1978Criminal sentencing plus potential revocation of hunting licenses, certificates, or permits issued by the State Game Commission

 View source